-Venus flytraps are native to North America and the only place that they grow wild is on the eastern coast of North and South Carolina (USA) across a 145 km range.
+Venus flytraps are native to North America.
+The only place that they grow wild in the wild is on the eastern coast of North and South Carolina along a 145 km range.
 They have been collected nearly to extinction and are now considered endangered in North Carolina.
 They grow in subtropical wetlands, swamps, bogs, marshes and low-lying flatlands where the soil is boggy and nutrient deficient.
 They like hot, humid conditions with lots of sun.

 The Venus flytrap is a perennial herb.
 It is a small plant whose structure can be described as a rosette of four to seven leaves which arise from a short subterranean (underground) rhizome (stem).
 Each stem reaches a maximum size of about three to ten centimeters depending on the time of year.
 Longer leaves with robust traps are usually formed after flowering.

 Flytraps develop flowers in the spring and insects assist in pollinating the seeds in the wild.
 They can also be propagated by leaf pulling or tissue culture in a laboratory.
 Plants take around four to five years to reach maturity when grown from seed and with the correct care can live almost indefinitely.
 They do not grow tall but they spread out in diameter and can have more than twenty large traps.

 Flytraps catch prey to supplement their diets.
 There varied prey include flies, crickets, arachnids and even an occasional frog.
 The Venus flytrap has a very high protein to nitrogen conversion rate resulting in fast growth after eating a meal.